Davide-OttoneCasagrande/Call-Log-Handler/README.md

 ### Extra modules

-build a module to casually generate a collection of logs to test the program.
+- Create a module to randomly generate a collection of logs for testing the program.
+- Refactor the code to adopt a generator-based approach using the yield statement.
+- Create the dataStore module to insert the logs into an Elasticsearch node running in Docker.